eslawski/vacation-blogs/_posts/2018-09-17-hiking-from-phantom-ranch.markdown

 {% include image_grid_landscapes_2.html
 image_list="34_done.jpg, 33_ice_cream.jpg" %}

-<iframe class="embedded-song" src="https://open.spotify.com/embed/track/4FCOFuhLZPSXISQCF7wck5" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe data-song-info="Started from the bottom by Drake" class="embedded-song" src="https://open.spotify.com/embed/track/4FCOFuhLZPSXISQCF7wck5" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Would I do Phantom Ranch again?
 YES absolutely.
 I would do it tomorrow if my body could handle it.
 I can confidently say that this was probably one of the most incredible things I have done in my life.
 I highly recommend anyone who might be interested in this sort of thing to add it to their bucket list.